azdreamic/data-lib/README.md

-# data-lib
-Data library for JavaScript, TypeScript to process Array and JSON data
+# Data Library For TypeScript